nathtiekk/tp/docs/DeveloperGuide.md

     -   2a1.
 System truncates the tag and shows a warning.

 -   2b.
 Tag is a duplicate.
     -   2b1.
-System shows “Tag already exists.”
+System shows "Tag already exists."

 ---